hanayashiki/socksup/README.md

 ```
 --username, -u // The username to the server.
 By default, "default"
 --password, -p // The password to the client.
-By default, a hash of your download timestamp.
+By default, a random 32 byte hex value stored at your home.
 --port, -P     // The listening port.
 By default, "1080"
 --hostname, -H // The listening hostname.
 By default, "0.0.0.0"
 --noAuth       // Dangerously disable authentication.